AviatrixSystems/Docs/HowTos/duo_auth.rst

 Duo Authentication
 =============================================

-Aviatrix OpenVPN® solution provides Duo authentication integration.
+The Aviatrix OpenVPN® solution provides Duo authentication integration.
 This document helps you set up Duo to connect with Aviatrix.
 For more information on how to configure OpenVPN®, check out `this link. <http://docs.aviatrix.com/HowTos/uservpn.html>`_

 You need to first have a DUO account setup.
 If you do not have one, please see `https://www.duosecurity.com/product <http://www.duosecurity.com/product>`__